cathysnider/cathysnider.github.io/lando.md

    cd into profiles folder and clone down the ExpressMono profile into folder named 'express'<br />
    `cd {mySiteName}/profiles` <br />
    `git clone https://github.com/CuBoulder/express_mono.git express`

+   if PlainOldDrupal7: don't forget to copy default.settings.php to settings.php and allow write privileges <br />
+   `chmod a+w sites/default`

 1. **Initialize Lando in project folder**<br />
    You must initialize Lando before you can go further, since Lando spins up the database that our site will be using.
 Go back to root of mySiteName folder <br />